 - July: At some point during this month, the herd is likely to have reached one of the migration’s biggest obstacles – The Grumeti River, which the animals would have to cross to continue their journey to Kenya.
 Crossing this river can be dramatic and presents a huge challenge thanks to its depth as well as the abundance of crocodiles.
 As it is a highly risky crossing, some may fall prey to the river and/or predators and would not make it to the other side.

-The Migration in Kenya (Maasai Mara)
+The Great Migration in Kenya (Masai Mara)

 - July – August: Once they’ve successfully crossed the river, the animals would continue their journey to the north towards Kenya’s Lamai Wedge and The Mara Triangle.
 Before reaching their final destination, they would need to make another dangerous river crossing at The Mara river where more crocodiles and other predators await them.

-- September – November: By this time, the herds would have reached the lush Maasai Mara plains.
+- September – November: By this time, the herds would have reached the lush Masai Mara plains.
 Here, you’ll find a plethora of wildebeest, zebras, and gazelles happily grazing, under the watchful eyes of their predators.
 If you’re looking to spot lots of wildlife species during one trip, we highly advise for you to go during this period.

 - November – December: As the rain starts to fall in Tanzania, the herds will begin to make their long journey back home to the Serengeti.